 Quichua Interpreters and Translators: A Quick Guide

-As Quichua-speaking communities increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Quichua interpreters step in and help migrants integrate safely into their new surroundings.
+As the Quichua speakers increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
+This is where Quichua interpreters and translators step in and help migrants integrate safely into their new surroundings.

-For Quichua-speaking communities, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For Quichua-speaking communities, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Quichua language, why Quichua-speaking communities are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Quichua language, why Quichua speakers are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Quichua?